paraigor/where_to_go/README.md

 Security sensitive information highly recommended to store in environmental variables.
 Example of `.env` file for development environment:
 ```
+# A secret key for a particular Django installation.
+This is used to provide cryptographic signing, and should be set to a unique, unpredictable value.
+50 symbols minimum is recommended.
 DJANGO_SECRET_KEY = "xxxXXXxxxXXXXxxxx"

+# A boolean that turns on/off debug mode.
+If your app raises an exception when DEBUG is True, Django will display a detailed traceback, including a lot of metadata about your environment.
+For production environment, False value highly recommended.
 DJANGO_DEBUG = True

+# A list of strings representing the host/domain names that this Django site can serve.
+This is a security measure to prevent HTTP Host header attacks.
 ALLOWED_HOSTS = .localhost,127.0.0.1,[::1]

+# Database connection string in "ENGINE://USER:PASSWORD@HOST:PORT/NAME" format.
 DATABASE_URL = sqlite:///db.sqlite3

+# Whether to use a secure cookie for the CSRF and session cookie.
+If this is set to True, the cookie will be marked as “secure”, which means browsers may ensure that the cookie is only sent with an HTTPS connection.
+Set True for production.
 CSRF_COOKIE_SECURE = False
 SESSION_COOKIE_SECURE = False

+# If True, the SecurityMiddleware redirects all non-HTTPS requests to HTTPS.
 SECURE_SSL_REDIRECT = False

+# If True, the SecurityMiddleware adds the includeSubDomains directive to the HTTP Strict Transport Security header.
+It has no effect unless SECURE_HSTS_SECONDS is set to a non-zero value.
 SECURE_HSTS_INCLUDE_SUBDOMAINS = False
 SECURE_HSTS_SECONDS = 31536000

+# If True, the SecurityMiddleware adds the preload directive to the HTTP Strict Transport Security header.
+It has no effect unless SECURE_HSTS_SECONDS is set to a non-zero value.
 SECURE_HSTS_PRELOAD = False
 ```